 - Purchase only low-fat dairy products for children over age 2.
 Examples include low-fat milk, low-fat cheese, skim milk, and low-fat yogurt.

 - Toss out unhealthy snacks and load up on healthy ones, such as carrot sticks, fresh or dried fruit, low-sugar cereal, low-fat popcorn, frozen fruit juice on a stick, frozen bananas, graham crackers, pretzels, and nuts.

 - Purchase only lean varieties of meat.

 - Practice techniques that help children get in touch with the natural cues their body gives them about hunger and fullness.
-For instance, encourage children to take smaller bites, chew long, and put their fork or spoon down between bites.
+For instance, encourage children to take smaller bites, chew longer, and put their fork or spoon down between bites.

 Remember to praise children when they make healthy choices rather than berating them for unwise ones.
 Also, refrain from acting like the food police.
 The more you forbid certain foods, the more kids will want them, so don’t ban any food outright.
-Occasional treats of chips, candy, and ice cream are OK.
+Occasional treats of chips, candy, and ice cream are okay.

 Teach Children to Make Healthy Choices Away from Home

 One of the best ways to teach children about good nutrition is to set a good example.
 The following are some other ways to help children make wise food choices.